 It’s important to get to know us, find out if Ad Fontes is right for you and your child, and determine if private school fits with your financial situation.
 Don’t fret, we will brainstorm solutions with you as well as discuss tuition and tuition assistance options.
 Remember, God provides!

 We are accepting applications for the 2021-22 school year.
-Our early application deadline is Friday, December 18.
-Please visit our admissions page to learn more, sign up for an online open house or begin the application process.
+Please visit our admissions process page to learn more or to begin the application process.

 While our touring and admissions process may look slightly different during this time, it is our goal to provide every bit of information to help you determine if Ad Fontes is the school for your family.